SamirNabadov/Dynamic-Pipeline-Generation/README.md

 * DEV_KUBERNETES_CLUSTER_KUBE_CONFIG: (included dev Cluster kube config)
 * PROD_KUBERNETES_CLUSTER_KUBE_CONFIG: (included prod Cluster kube config)

 First, the gitlab ci template file is included in the project.
 There are 2 stages.
 The first stage is started, a new pipeline file is created based on the python script, then in the next stage the same gitlab ci file is triggered.
+The names of the modules are derived and used from the gradle's settings file  based on the python script.

 stages:
   - generate-child-pipeline